alexandershov/goslow/README.md

 10.023 total
 ```

-Well, almost set, because you got a JSON response that has no relation to graph API whatsoever.
+Well, almost set, because we've got response **{"goslow": "response"}**.
+What we really want to get is a standard graph API response: **{"name": "zuck", "gender": "male"}**.
-We'll get to that later.
+No worries, we'll get to that later.

 By the way, different endpoints and POST requests also work:
 ```shell